deep-fish-pixel/standard-mock/README.md

 // Import lib
 import path from 'path';
 import fs from 'fs';
-import { sleep, validate, request } from 'es6-mock';
+import { sleep, validate, request } from 'standard-mock';

 // Import other mock datas
 import test1 from './test1';